MerchantMan0/OCR-testing/README.md

-# Mono repo for OCR testing for Senior Design / Capstone
+# Monorepo for OCR testing for Senior Design / Capstone